nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 ---------------------------------

 The "configuration" field defines the content of the dashboard in a `JSON format <https://www.json.org/>`_.
-A dashboard typically contains of:
+A dashboard typically contains of a `meta` and a `tiles` property:

-- meta-properties
+- meta
 - tiles, each tile is of one of the following types:

   - *map*: a geographical map, implemented in `Leaflet <https://leafletjs.com/>`_